What Is Trauma-Informed Executive Coaching?

 But this time, you are executing these strategies from a grounded, regulated body, rather than trying to force them through sheer willpower.

-Developed by neuroscientist Dr. Stephen Porges, polyvagal theory describes how the vagus nerve — the longest nerve in the body — regulates our sense of safety and our capacity for connection.
+Developed by neuroscientist Dr. Stephen Porges, PhD, Distinguished University Scientist at the Kinsey Institute, Indiana University Bloomington, whose Polyvagal Theory describes how the vagus nerve.
+The longest nerve in the body.
+Regulates our sense of safety and our capacity for connection.
 It explains why humans have three distinct states: social engagement (safe and connected), sympathetic activation (fight or flight), and dorsal vagal collapse (freeze or shutdown).

 Is It Therapy or Coaching?